SukanyaHalder/100-days-of-code/log.md

 **Today's Progress**: Small project on Virginia Woolf to understand bootstrap floats and positions

 **Thoughts**: I started early today so that I don't find myself on the last minutes of the day end to commit my code.
 Today I implemented floats and position classes of bootstrap by creating a page on Virginia Woolf's biography.
 Taking baby steps towards learning bootstrap.
 I am happy with my progress.

+### Day 4: July 4, 2019

+**Today's Progress**: Learnt about Bootstrap Jumbotron, Button Classes and Grid System

+**Thoughts**: Today was really very tight.
+Adding this comment on last minute of the day!